gustavkarlsson/rocketchat-jira-trigger/README.md

 If you're getting HTTP 403 errors, it might be because CAPTCHA is enabled on your JIRA server and it wants you to manually re-authenticate.
 In that case, log out of JIRA in your browser and then log in again.

 If you're still having trouble, feel free to [create an issue](https://github.com/gustavkarlsson/rocketchat-jira-trigger/issues/new) explaining your problem.

+### Connection refused when using docker
+When using docker, you must NOT override the app port in the configuration file.
+The docker image is configured to only export export port 4567.
+You can change what port the container should listen to with the `-p` option.